-- I would also recommend bringing *affiliate* plastic storage drawers if you think you might need a bit more space!
+- I would also recommend bringing plastic storage drawers if you think you might need a bit more space!
 Here is a DIY you can do to make them super cute and unique!

 - Look into what type of bathroom you will have in your dorm.
 Will it be a co-ed? semi-private? attached to room?
 These questions will tell you what you might need.
-Obviously whatever you used at home in terms of shampoo/conditioner is fine, but you’ll also want a robe, shower sandals, and a *affiliate* shower caddy (or a lock if there are cubbies in the bathroom).
+Obviously whatever you used at home in terms of shampoo/conditioner is fine, but you’ll also want a robe, shower sandals, and a shower caddy (or a lock if there are cubbies in the bathroom).

 - You’ll only need 2-3 towels for your dorm room, they take up a lot of space, and you can use one towel for at least a week.
 If your dorm room doesn’t have hooks already, you may want to bring command hooks to hang your towels on.

-- First of all, you will want a cute twin extra long bedding set.
+- First of all, you will want a twin extra long bedding set.
 These are sold almost everywhere, and there are plenty of cheap cute options at walmart!

 - You’ll want an extra set of sheets.
 As a college student, you live in your bed – you eat, sleep, study, and relax in your bed.
 You’ll want an extra set of sheets for when you wash them (because yes, you really need to wash your sheets).
 Don’t be that gross person who never changes her sheets.

 - You will want some comfortable pillows, but not too many.
 Your bed is small enough as it is!
 As pretty as pinterest dorms are, they are usually not that practical when it comes to space.

 - Don’t worry about buying a trash can or trash bags – those are usually provided by your school, but you’ll want to check to be sure.